 Are Betta Fish Endangered

-The decrease in wild betta splendens has helped them find their way onto the IUCN Red List, which classes many bettas as vulnerable, and there are some species of betta are considered endangered.
+The decrease in wild betta splendens has helped them find their way onto the IUCN Red List, which classes many bettas as vulnerable, and some species of betta are considered endangered.

 There are two main reasons for the dramatic decline in the numbers of Siamese fighting fish: